 - Perform a search on the company name.

 - If you cannot find the name that is usually a red flag.

-- Check the warning list, each authority provides a list of scam brokers or unregulated entities.
+- Check the warning list; each authority provides a list of scam brokers or unregulated entities.

 - If you are being approached by a company claiming to be regulated and you find it that it isn’t, please flag it to the relevant authority, using the links below.

-Table 1: List Of Main Regulators Globally
+Table 1: List of Main Financial Regulators Globally

 - After opening an account, you must verify your identification.
-If they do not ask for a copy of your ID / Passport and a recent utility bill, this is a red flag.
+If they do not ask for a copy of your I.D. / Passport and a recent utility bill, this is a red flag.

-- Do not transfer your life savings to the broker, start with a small cash transfer to fund your account, a few hundred or a thousand dollars or euros
+- Do not transfer your life savings to the broker; start with a small cash transfer to fund your account, a few hundred or a thousand dollars or euros.

-- Make a few test trades, understand how the commissions / spread, leverage works.
+- Make a few test trades understand how the commissions/spread, leverage works.

 - Try to withdraw your money to test the process.
-You must use the same account or card as you used in depositing the money, they cannot refund to another location, this is against anti money laundering legislation.
+You must use the same account or card as you used in depositing the money, they cannot refund to another location; this is against anti-money laundering legislation.